What is See? When is it on Apple TV+ and what’s it about?

 Aquaman and Game of Thrones star Jason Momoa lives in a future world without sight in this new drama

-There’s a new streaming service on the block, with Apple TV+ set to bring a whole new collection of dramas to our screens when it debuts in November.
+There’s a new streaming service on the block, with Apple TV+ bringing a whole new collection of dramas to our screens since its debut on the 1st November.

 And among their first shows is See, a new showcase for Aquman/Khal Drogo himself Jason Momoa, who plays a warlord in a future world where everyone is blind… until two children are born with the mythical ability to see.